SNC utilizes Proposition 68 to fund hope in post-fire Paradise

 The future is bright in Paradise

 Oak Creek and Noble parks are just the beginning steps in PRPD’s vision for the future.
-The district is hard at work expanding trail systems, rebuilding the community center, developing a mountain bike hills course, creating outdoor education programming, and much more.
+The district is hard at work expanding trail systems, rebuilding the community center, developing a mountain bike skills course, creating outdoor education programming, and much more.
 While there is still work ahead, Dan Efseaff is encouraged by the progress thus far: “All together, with beautiful views, well-managed forests, paddling on lovely little lakes that don’t have power boats, Paradise is becoming an exceedingly compelling place for outside visitors and residents alike.”

 These new parks illustrate what is possible when the vision and passion of community leaders like PRPD receive technical expertise from SNC staff and vital resources from the state like Proposition 68 funding.
 This project has brought more recreation, healthier forests, and new economic opportunities to Paradise.
 Perhaps even more importantly, it has brought hope to a fire-devastated Sierra Nevada community.